On the automorphy of 2-dimensional potentially semi-stable deformation rings of $G_{\mathbb{Q}_p}$: Patched modules

 is an admissible unitary $E$-Banach space representation of $G$; see \cite[Proposition 2.13]{MR3529394}.
 The composition $\Runiv \rightarrow \Rinf \xrightarrow{y} \O$ defines an $\O$-valued point $x \in \Spec \Runiv$ and thus a continuous representation $r_x : \GQp \rightarrow \GL_2(\O)$.
 We say $y$ is crystalline (resp. semi-stable, resp. potentially crystalline, resp. potentially semi-stable) if $r_x$ is crystalline (resp. semi-stable, resp. potentially crystalline, resp. potentially semi-stable).

 If $r: \GQp \rightarrow \GL_2(E)$ is potentially semi-stable of Hodge type $\lambda$, we set

-where $\pism(r)$ is the smooth representation of $G$ corresponding via local Langlands correspondence to $\WD(r)$, and $\pialg(r) = \det^b \otimes \Sym^{a-b-1}E^2$ is an algebraic representation of $G$.
+where $\pism(r)$ is the smooth representation of $G$ associated to the Frobenius semi-simplification of $\WD(r)$ via local Langlands correspondence, and $\pialg(r) = \det^b \otimes \Sym^{a-b-1}E^2$ is an algebraic representation of $G$.
 For $y \in \mSpec \Rinf[1/p]$ potentially crystalline (resp. potentially semi-stable), it is shown in \cite[Theorem 4.35]{MR3529394} (resp. \cite[Theorem 6.1]{2018arXiv180301610P}) that if $\pism(r_x)$ is generic irreducible and $x$ lies on an automorphic component of a potentially crystalline (resp. potentially semi-stable) deformation ring of $\rbar$, then the space of locally algebraic vectors $\Pi_y^{\lalg}$ in $\Pi_y$ is isomorphic to $\BS(r_x)$.

 \begin{rmk} If $y \in \mSpec \Rinf[1/p]$ lies on an automorphic component and $r_x$ is crystabelline, then $\pism(r_x)$ is a principal series representation and $\BS(r_x)$ admits a unique unitary Banach space completion which is topologically irreducible c.f. \cite[Theorem 4.3.1, Corollary 5.3.1, Corollary 5.3.1]{MR2642406} for $r_x$ absolutely irreducible and \cite[Proposition 2.2.1]{MR2667890} for $r_x$ reducible.
 Thus the injection $\BS(r_x) \hookrightarrow \Pi_y$ gives rise to an embedding of Banach space representations $\widehat{\BS(r_x)} \hookrightarrow \Pi_y$. \end{rmk}